ropensci/awardFindR/README.md

-# QDR awardFindR
+# awardFindR

-The QDR awardFindR scrapes a variety of grant databases for specific keywords.
+`awardFindR` is an framework that scrapes a variety of grant databases for specific keywords, rendering the results together in a large `data.frame`.
+It is designed to be modular and extensible, supporting a wide variety of APIs and other means of making award data available online.

-## How the bot works
+## How the package works

-The `awardFindR()` routine is meant to be the simplest way to reproduce the data collection.
-This routine either uses custom keywords or uses the keywords listed in a .csv file (one term per line) and scrapes all supported databases by default from Jan 1 2019 to today.
+The `awardFindR()` routine is the top-level function in this package, and by default will call on each source routine. `awardFindR()` has parameters to change keyword, sources and dates as search criteria.
+Dates are interpreted with varying degrees of precision based on the data available from each source.
+See included help on individual sources to understand their respective limitations.

-`awardFindR()` has parameters to change sources, keywords and dates as search criteria.
-See included help and vignettes.
+Individual sources have functions of their own. `nsf_get()` specifically fetches results from NSF, and `nih_get()` fetches results from NIH, for example.

 ## Dependencies